Bonds vs Stocks: Understanding the Difference

 Stocks and bonds perform different roles in a portfolio.
 Here are some of the attributes of equities:

-• Growth Potential: Stocks give investors the greatest potential for capturing the growth of a company over time.
+Stocks generally give investors the greatest potential for capturing the growth of a company over time.
 Investors who stick with equities for the long haul can reap the benefits of the stock market’s average return.
 However, there’s no way to know if a stock will grow, or if its price will be affected by an unsuccessful product launch, a change in management, or a scandal.

-• Less Volatile: Bonds are usually considered safer than stocks because the investor is more apt to get the fixed interest payments promised, even if the value fluctuates over time.
+Stocks tend to be volatile, relative to bonds.
+That’s why bonds are usually considered less risky than stocks, because the investor is more apt to get the fixed interest payments promised, even if the value fluctuates over time.
 Bonds don’t have the money-making power that stocks have, and the safest bonds typically have the lowest returns.
 If an investment isn’t keeping up with inflation, the investor’s purchasing power is declining.

 If you buy a bond when interest rates are low and then interest rates rise, your bond will likely fall in value because investors expect a higher interest rate than what you originally received.
 To incentivize them to buy your bond, you have to lower the price.